 Even if certainty that this singularity has already occurred is not legislated in terms of determinism (which it is not) , it must be understood as a willed certainty, essentially a vision imagined with an intensity adequate to mold matter into its form - as necessity itself

 The Ark disappears unless one has eyes to perceive it and take action in its name.
-But one only has these eyes if one has taken the vows of Aesthethica - adaptation, apocalypse and endeavor - which depend on surrender, renunciation and chastity.
+But one only has these eyes if one has cultivated the divine virtues of Aesthethica - adaxion, apocalypse and endeavor - which depend on the vows of surrender, renunciation and chastity.
 Only then, once one has cleared away false and irrational unconscious desires for control, stasis and passive stimulation, do the beams of the ark shine down from the burning eye of HAQQ.
 But the becoming into which this window opens isn't flat or uniform - it has a vector: towards universal joy.

 According to Lacan, the name of the father is the instrument of inscription into the symbolic order.
 It generates and channels desire, which ultimately refers back to a subject that yearns to be given a name and a place, interprets inscrutable signs about whether it has been given these or not, and is ultimately and tragically in excess of any possible name.
 The name of the father is both the father's name and the father's power to name.

-of course the father's name is YHVH, and its four letters refer to the four olamot.
+of course the father's name is YHVH, and its four letters refer to the four Olamot of Qabala.
 But the father is also dead.

 The decline of the name of the father is a major theme in the late Lacan.
+We live in psychotic times; we are mentally ill because we aren’t unconsciously subjugated to heroic projects that exceed our individuality.
+“Patriarchy” died long ago; if anything, modern 21st century humans could use a father, or some kind of symbolic orientation for their suffering.
 Some believe that anything can serve as the nom du pere - any kind of project, identity or conviction.

 This may be so, but not all names are equally valid.
 According to Transcendental Qabala, the only valid name, replacing the father's name, is "Ark"